 Yes it is.
 Using tech for field data collection is easier than ever.

 Your employees already have the devices you need– smartphones.
 In fact, 92% of construction employees have their smartphones on them at job sites.

-We’ve even seen first-hand that employees are happy to use their own devices on the job, if they’re simple and make their job easier.
+We’ve even seen firsthand that employees are happy to use their own devices on the job, if they’re simple and make their work easier.